zencart/documentation/content/user/admin/admin_misc.md

 ---
-title: Miscellaneous questions about the Admin
+title: Miscellaneous Questions about the Admin
-description: Miscellaneous questions about Zen Cart Admin
 category: admin
 weight: 5
 ---